 If evolution happened through the gradual development and multiplication of slight variations, which is what evolutionists claim, then the fossil record should exhibit dead organisms closely constellated together with scarcely differentiated strata.
 But this is not the case.
 The record is filled with gaps.

 Biologists are quick to fall into circular reasoning.
 To explain how an organism survived, they refer to its fitness, and to explain its fitness, they refer to how it survived.
-In trying to explain complex biological systems like the eye, evolutionary biologists fall right into error.
+The explanations that evolutionary biologists provide create more questions and problems than answers.